ljyljy/Project-1/README.md

 The kinds of questions you'll be asking of that data:

+What factor can make a financial success? revenue - budget for everything

 1. Use api to increase the dataset contents

-2. Success of big studios vs. small studios (need to define threshold for big and small)

-3. Time series analysis compared by revenue, voting rating and number of movie
+2. Time series analysis compared by revenue, voting rating and number of movie

 a.
 Analysis most successful season in the year (Month) (done)

 b.
-Analysis releasing time periods, adjusted for inflation (70s, 80s, 90s) (done)
+Analysis releasing time periods, adjusted for inflation (70s, 80s, 90s) (not necessary to present)

-4. Directors and actors (only finish actors part)
+3. Directors and actors (only finish actors part)

 a.
 Most appearances (done for data collect)